denispol/Toutui/README.md

 - `git pull https://github.com/AlbanDAVID/Toutui`
 - `cargo run --release`
-- If any, others insctructiosn will be add here
+- If any, others instructions will be added here